Govind-Patwal/Pewlett-Hackard-Analysis/README.md

     ![Unique Titles](./Resources/unique_titles.png)

     The table and the % of people that are set to retire points to the tough task in front of the HR department.
-Assuming that Pewlett Hackard is not overstaffed, 30% of less people could have a dramatic effect on the productivity of the company and even its viability.
+Assuming that Pewlett Hackard is not overstaffed, 30% of less workforce could have a dramatic effect on the productivity of the company and even its viability.
 The time to Act is NOW!

 3) ### Retiring Titles
     This table shows the titles that are going to be most affected by the retirement.
 Almost 32.5% of all the people retiring will have the title **Senior Engineer**, and another almost 31% will have the title **Senior Staff**.